-Florida is vulnerable to both natural hazards and technological and human-caused hazards.
+Florida is vulnerable to natural, technological, and human-caused hazards.
 The most common hazards to Florida are wildfires and floods; however, hurricanes have historically inflicted catastrophic destruction.
 Florida has had 69 Major Disaster Declarations from 1953 when these federal declarations began, through 2016.
 Below is a chart demonstrating the types of disasters that have received a Major Disaster Declaration, by type, from 1953 until 2016.